 Remote work has saved us from those constant gossip sessions and chitter-chatter of those annoying coworkers but believe it or not, without that small talk feelings of loneliness, personal and professional isolation are greater, suggests research from Cornell University.
 They are more likely to go out of their way to help others and end the day on a positive note.
 Staying connected with co-workers through regular virtual meetings leads to positive relationships, reduced stress levels, better communication and increased productivity.
 Social isolation is also tied with increased chances of mortality risk, heart stroke, depressions, problems sleeping and substance abuse.
 Participation in hybrid models offered by organisations that consist of collaborative tools and virtual cafes for informal interactions can help foster that lost sense of connection.

 The comfort of working from your home saves us from those painful desk chairs but curling up in cozy pigeon holes might be alright for a brief call but doing so for long periods will make your back problems believe you’re 60.
 Skip the couches and invest in an ergonomic chair or standing desk to alleviate staggering back pain.
 If it's an audio call, walk and talk to promote circulation and relaxation of muscles.
 Set your screen height to allow for your eyes to be aimed at the centre to avoid craning your neck up or down.
+Don't forget to take regular breaks to give your back the rest it needs.And when it comes to bedtime, make sure your mattress provides adequate support for a good night's sleep.
 These small changes will help you avoid those long, never-ending bills of therapeutic massages and chiropractors.

 On an average office workers spend 7 hours consecutively in front of a screen, apart from personal usage, now that could lead to a range of vision related issues.
 Ensuring your workspace set-up is ideal requires making sure the lighting is bright enough to avoid squinting.
 Make sure you’re not working with your back to the window to avoid the glare on screen or even facing a window as you’ll be staring right into the light.
 Excessive screen time can also lead to damage to the retina, a digital detox in the evening can do wonders!
 Sometimes we’re so consumed with work and forget to even blink, follow the 20-20-20 rule- every 20 minutes, take a 20 second break to look at least 20 feet away.